 The marine head system is designed so that waste from either head may be flushed into the holding tank or overboard (where regulations permit).
-Routing is decided by the setting of the head y-valve.
-Access to the head y-valve is under the floor at the foot of the steps.
+Routing is decided by the setting of "Y" valves.
+Access to the forward head "Y" valve is in the accessory room outboard of the aft berth.

-The holding tank can be emptied by dockside pumpout or, where permitted, by actuating the macerator pump from the DC panel in the salon.
-The holding tank is located under the mid stateroom and the steps.
+The holding tank can be emptied by dockside pump-out or, where permitted, by actuating the macerator pump (with the seacock open) from the lower helm DC panel.
+The holding tank is located in the accessory room, outboard of the aft stateroom.

-The holding tank on your motoryacht has a level indicator.
-Even so, it is advisable to empty the tank at every opportunity to reduce the possibility of problems which might be caused by an indicator error.
-The dockside discharge fitting is located on the port side of the deck.
+The holding tank on your Motoryacht has a level indicator.
+Even so, it is advisable to empty the tank at every opportunity to eliminate the possibility of problems which might be caused by an indicator error.
+The dockside discharge fitting is located on the starboard side of the deck.